 Savely is a former business partner of Raphael Stricker, a former ILADS president who was found guilty of scientific misconduct by the NIH and UCSF.
 Stricker was also fired by UCSF.
-In 2019, the Medical Board of California issued an accusation against Stricker.
+In 2019, the Medical Board of California issued an accusation against Stricker that was later withdrawn.

 Disciplinary Action in Texas